 If you want a cell to be a solid color, click the Cell tab above the color picker.
 Select your color and click the cell to fill it in.
 If your images are filling the cells, you won’t be able to see the background color unless you either remove the photo from the cell, or click Fit to cell in the Edit Image palette.
 To remove a photo from a cell, click the X in the upper right corner of the cell.

-To edit the photos you’ve included in a collage, hover over your image and click the Edit button (the pencil icon).
+Some folks like to edit all their photos in the Editor before bringing them into Collage, but you can also get down to editin’ business after you’ve placed images into a collage.
+Hover over your image and click the Edit button (the pencil icon).
 This opens the Edit Image palette, which lets you adjust the size, orientation, and exposure of the image, as well as how it fits in the cell.

 Click Fit to cell to get your entire image in the cell; Fill cell does just that, and may cut off part of your image, but you can move the image around in its cell to decide what shows.

-However, the neato Dorito-est part of the Edit Image palette is in the Effects tab (a Premium feature).
+The neato-est part of the Edit Image palette is in the Effects.
 It gives you immediate access to our most popular effects, plus a portal directly into the Editor.
 Click Open image in editor at the bottom of the palette and you get full access to basic and advanced edits, effects, touch up tools, text effects, graphic overlays, frames, textures, and themes!
 When you’re done, click Back to Collage at the top of the menu and you’re dropped right back in your collage.

 Adding effects, text, and overlays to your whole collage